Important Music Production Hardware in 2025

 Automation: Advanced automation capabilities for complex productions.

-Comparison Table: Hardware vs Software
+Comparison: Hardware vs Software

 Choosing Based on Your Needs